-- 76% of patients diagnosed with dementia had received a face to face care review in the last 12 months, which was below the CCG average of 82% and the national average of 84%. - 95% of patients experiencing poor mental health had a comprehensive care plan, which was above the CCG average and national averages of 88%. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.
+- 87% of patients diagnosed with dementia had received a face to face care review in the last 12 months, which was above the local and national averages of 84%. - 93% of patients experiencing poor mental health had a comprehensive care plan, which was above the local average of 88% and the national average of 89%.

+- The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.